Senior CE Camp

-Senior Camp exists to give as many young people as possible a genuine encounter with Christ Jesus, encouraging and equipping them to serve Him wholeheartedly.
+At Senior Camp, we are passionate about giving as many young people as possible a genuine encounter with Christ Jesus, encouraging and equipping them to serve Him wholeheartedly.

-We are super excited to have Dave Shepherd speak at Senior CE Camp this year!
+We are so excited to have Jack Hamer attend as our main speaker at CE Camp this year!